The Wilmot Cancer Institute Board

 Founding Chair Linda Davey established the Wilmot Cancer Institute Board in 1997 as an advisory group to assist the Cancer Institute in community awareness, cancer education, patient relations and fundraising.

 Michael Buckley is certainly familiar with board work and, in addition to his service with the Wilmot Cancer Institute board, is former Chairman of Highland Hospital Board of Directors and of the Highland Hospital Foundation, and former board member and officer of the YWCA.
 Michael also is an officer and legal counsel of the Rochester Area Community Foundation and a board member of the University of Rochester Medical Center and Highland Hospital, as well as the legal counsel for the Wilmot Cancer Institute.
-Michael is a partner at Harter, Secrest & Emery and resides with his wife, Mary, in Rochester.
+Michael is a partner at Boylan Code, and resides in Rochester.

 A resident of Brighton, Rina Chessin joined the board after seeing the dedication and compassion of Wilmot doctors, nurses and support staff when they cared for her father, Michael Futerman, founder of Hahn Automotive.
 Chessin’s family has generously supported the Wilmot Cancer Institute, and by joining the board she further demonstrates her support for the organization.
 She is active in the Jewish Community Federation, Center for Holocaust Awareness, Jewish Education Committee and the American Red Cross.